SamPassmore/Passmore_etal2023/README.md

 ```
 ## Data Sources

 This project combined musical, genetic, and linguistic data sources.
 Here, we list the original sources of those datasets.
+If you are using data from this project, please cite the original sources of the data.

 | Dataset                               | Citation                                                                                                                                                                                                                                                                                                                                                                                                                      | Data Location                                    |
 |---------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------|